Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 weight: 200
 ---

-# Introduction
+# Overview

-XAP MemoryXtend for disk delivers built-in, high-speed persistence that leverages local or attached SSD devices, all-flash-arrays (AFA), or any other disk.
+XAP MemoryXtend for disk delivers built-in, high-speed persistence that leverages local or attached SSD devices, all-flash-arrays (AFA), or any other disk or memory option.
 It delivers low latency write and read performance, as well as fast data recovery.
 XAP MemoryXtend for disk is based on {{%exurl "RocksDB""http://rocksdb.org/"%}}, which is a persistent key/value store optimized for fast storage environments.

-# Architecture and Components
+## Architecture and Components

 When configured for the disk storage driver, the MemoryXtend architecture tiers the storage of each Space partition instance across two components: a Space partition instance (managed JVM heap) and an embedded key/value store (the blobstore) as shown in the diagram below.